Learn how to configure the run time(s) of channel.

 Run schedule settings

 By default, once a channel has been activated it will process files in the input folder the moment they arrive.
-However, if you wish to configure the channel to run at a specific time of day, to only run once and then deactivate etc. this may be done on this tab.
+However, if you want to configure the channel to run at a specific time of day, to only run once and then deactivate, for example, you can do so here.

-Run Once – Makes the channel process all files in the input folder, after which the channel will be disabled.
-When using this feature, you have the option of not deleting the source file, which may be useful if, for instance, you wish to duplicate an existing archive or convert all the files in your archive to another format whilst retaining the original files.
-You may also choose to overwrite the original file by enabling Output file is the same as input file.
+Run Once – When selected, the channel processes all files in the input folder, after which the channel is disabled.
+When using this feature, you have the option of not deleting the source file, which may be useful if, for instance, you want to duplicate an existing archive or convert all the files in your archive to another format whilst retaining the original files.
+To overwrite the original file, select Output file is the same as input file.

-Run with delay – Lets you choose a time interval in seconds at which Color Factory will scan the input folder and process any files present.
+Run with delay – Select a time interval in seconds at which Color Factory will scan the input folder and process any files present.

-Run at specified minute every hour – This option will make Color Factory run the channel a certain number of minutes past every whole hour.
+Run at specified minute every hour – When selected, Color Factory runs the channel a certain number of minutes past every whole hour.

-Run at specified hour every day – By choosing this option, Color Factory will run the channel at a specified whole hour every day.
-Note that this setting relies on a correctly set system clock to operate properly.
+Run at specified hour every day – When selected, Color Factory runs the channel at a specified whole hour every day.
+Note: This setting relies on a correctly set system clock to operate properly.

-Run at specified hour and day every week – Allows you to specify a day and time every week when the files in the channel should be processed.
+Run at specified hour and day every week – Specify a day and time every week when the files in the channel should be processed.

-Run at specified hour and day every month – Lets you set up a monthly schedule for running the channel where you may choose a date and time.
-Please note that by setting the date of processing to the 31st, there will be no processing in months with 30 or 28/29 days.
+Run at specified hour and day every month – You can select a monthly schedule for running the channel where you can choose a date and time.
+Note: If you set the date of processing to the 31st, there will be no processing in months with 30 or 28/29 days.